We directly and efficiently connect volunteers with humanitarian organisations

 Indigo Volunteers is a charity connecting volunteers with humanitarian organisations working along Europe’s migratory routes.

-Our goal is to enable volunteers to take action and use their skills where they are needed the most.
+Our mission is to amplify the impact of our humanitarian partners through volunteer connections, well-being support, and organisational development.
 Indigo currently supports 45+ grassroots organisations, working with refugee and migrant communities across the Greek islands and mainland, Serbia, Bosnia, Lebanon, Cyprus and France.

 Our stance We believe volunteer opportunities should be ethical, sustainable and effective.
 For this reason, we vet our partners, prepare volunteers, and do not charge any fee for our services.